Reference architecture: Customer-support AI with per-customer isolation

 • Break-glass & human approval for destructive operations.

-• Data minimization: return only the minimal fields needed by the LLM.
+• Data minimization: Return only the minimal fields needed by the LLM.

-• Differential access: separate read-only vs write-capable mediator tokens.
+• Differential access: Separate read-only vs write-capable mediator tokens.

 • Periodic secret rotation and short TTLs for tokens.

-• Mutation hashing / idempotency: require operation confirmations from agents.
+• Mutation hashing / idempotency: Require operation confirmations from agents.

 Quick integration checklist